Zeleni Venac: Zeleni Venac farmers market

-A thorough reconstruction of the market, which is supposed to give back the market its original looks, began in June 2005 and was completed in 2007.
+A thorough reconstruction of the market, which was supposed to give back the market its original looks, began in June 2005 and was completed in 2007.
 As the entire Terazije slope, including Zeleni Venac, is very active mass wasting area, it caused much of the public and academic debate during the reconstruction, especially when massive rains resulted in sliding which ruptured the streets around the market as if they were hit by a very strong earthquake.
-After the completion, the market will be a multi-leveled, two-stored complex with the lowest section partially below the ground.
-The communal infrastructure is completely renewed, a special parking lot is built and the area will be protected from future mass wasting.
+After the completion, the market became a multi-leveled, two-stored complex with the lowest section partially below the ground.
+The communal infrastructure was completely renewed, a special parking lot was built, and the area was protected from future mass wasting.

 Municipal government of Savski Venac began turning the underground passage into an exhibition gallery.
 For now, it includes 20 exhibition panels set for the official Belgrade holiday, Belgrade Days, in April 2008, but soon individual panel cameras and sound system with loudspeakers for 24-hour-a-day classical music play will be also installed.